 The Guardian recently warned in its print that Provident Financial had written to over four million customers warning about the impending financial collapse.
 It stated that its consumer credit offerings could fall into administration if Satsuma and Provident Financial compensation and redress claims continued to sky-rocket.

-Personal loans approved in the last 10 years may be entitled to a refund or Provident Financial claim
+Are personal loans approved in the last 10 years entitled to a refund or Provident claim

 If you are an existing or historic customer of Provident Financial, you may be entitled to compensation.
 This only applies if Provident allowed you to take out a number of loans, one after another or where the loan was approved in a negligent manner.

 The responsibility for ensuring this affordability remains with the lender.
 This is because it is commonplace for consumers to seek to take out loans on a regular basis where they are struggling with their debts.
 Provident Financial and Satsuma ‘should’ check your historical loans, circumstances, income etc and make an informed and responsible decision based on your needs.
 Failure to do this leaves the consumer at risk of spiralling debts without breathing space of protection.